alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-02-issue-on-bidah-shirk.md

 tags:
 - ibn-baz
 translation: false
-source: Majmu' Fatawa Al-Shaykh Ibn Baz 4/259
+source: Majmu' Fatawa Al-Shaykh Abdul-Aziz Ibn Baz 4/259
 summary: 'As for the claim that this sect (i.e. shi''ah/shiites) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken